 Just the Scoop

-Another very nice thing about drop biscuits is, you simply scoop and drop them onto a prepared pan, in my case I used my silicone mat with the handy dandy circles, but you could use parchment paper instead.
+Another very nice thing about drop biscuits is, that you simply scoop and drop them onto a prepared pan, in my case I used my silicone mat with the handy dandy circles, but you could use parchment paper instead.

 The recipe says a "scant" ¼ cup measure.
-I actually used a more generous ¼ measure as I was making biscuits for biscuits and sausage gravy, but if you were only using them as a side biscuit, let's say for something like the Best Fried Chicken, or even Easy One Pan Country French Chicken.
+I used a more generous ¼ measure as I was making biscuits for biscuits and sausage gravy, but if you were only using them as a side biscuit, let's say for something like the Best Fried Chicken, or even Easy One Pan Country French Chicken.